 The Australian government announced today, December 10, that a warship had tested a US-made Tomahawk cruise missile.

-In a statement today, the Australian government said that the Australian destroyer HMAS Brisbane on December 3 launched a Tomahawk missile off the west coast of the United States.
-This event marked Australia becoming one of only three countries - along with the United States and the United Kingdom - to possess and launch Tomahawk missiles, according to AFP.
+In a statement today, the Australian government said that the Australian destroyer HMAS Brisbane on December 3 launched a Tomahawk missile off the west coast of the US.
+This event marked Australia becoming one of only three countries - along with the US and the UK - to possess and launch Tomahawk missiles, according to AFP.

 A photo provided by the Australian Department of Defense on December 10 shows the HMAS Brisbane launching a Tomahawk missile off the west coast of the United States.